tvetan/Reversi/README.md

 It will have graphical user interface, which will resemble the above picture.
 The GUI will be implemented using QT or PyGame.

+The algorithm that is going to be used for the AI is minimax with alpha beta pruning.